 - Buying after a major market correction: 15-20% correction for the S&P 500 or the Nasdaq 100.
 Two types of stocks outperform significantly after a major market correction:

-a) The stocks that go hit the worst – typically recent IPOs with small float that went down 50-90% during the correction.
+a) The stocks that got hit the worst – typically recent IPOs with a small float that went down 50-90% during the correction.
 Some of these stocks will double and triple within a quarter of the correction bottom.

 b) The first high-growth stocks that break out to new 52-week highs right after the correction.

 We can apply a simple options filter to position trades as well.
 Since position trades often last multiple weeks, they require buying longer-term options (at least 1-3-months in duration).
 Obviously, those options are much more expensive than the weeklies because they have a lot more time value in them.
 The goal is to capture a 300% to 1000% move while risking the entire premium.

 At the end of the day, going with a stock or an option comes down to risk vs reward.
 If you need to risk 4 points in stock to potentially make 12 points and you need to pay $6 for a long-term option to potentially make 12, you are better off going with the stock because it offers better risk vs reward (and it is more liquid).